Get started with Moloco Cloud API

-This page helps you get started with Moloco Cloud API.
+This page helps you get started with Moloco Ads API.

 Before you start

-To make requests to Moloco Cloud API, you need to be signed in as a Moloco Cloud user.
+To make requests to Moloco Ads API, you need to be signed in as a Moloco Ads user.
 If you don't already have an account with us, please reach out to a Moloco representative to sign up for one.
 Moloco will create your account and assign it to a workplace, where you can manage everything related to creating, launching, and analyzing campaigns.

 After your account has been created, you should receive an email to reset your password.
 You must click the link in the email and reset your password to be able to access your account.